mikeclayton/FancyMouse/readme.md

 And here's the same thing using FancyMouse.
 A hotkey or spare mouse button can be configured to activate the FancyMouse popup, and the pointer only needs to be moved a tiny amount on the preview thumbnail.
 A single mouse click then teleports the pointer to that locatio on the full-size desktop.

-The visual cue tells you exactly where th epointer will end up so you can find it easily without needing to search for it.
+The visual cue tells you exactly where the pointer will end up so you can find it easily without needing to search for it.

 ![Using FancyMouse to instantly teleport across a large monitor setup](wiki/images/fancy.gif)